Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Related work and positioning

 Most of these methods are designed for batch data and are thus sensitive to hardware limits such as memory, restricting the amount of data they can process.
-For instance, some dictionaries exceed terabyte sizes.
+For instance, some dictionaries exceed terabyte (TB) sizes.
 A simple solution is to down-sample data sets before processing, potentially losing useful information.
 Another approach is to design incremental, also referred to as online, variants that handle data sequentially in smaller groups.
+Although such approaches can be used for genuine streaming data that is not stored after being seen, in this work we consider cases where past samples can possibly be revisited.
 A number of incremental approaches exist for dimension reduction techniques, see the recent SHASTA-PCA \citep{gilman2023bis} and references therein, or \cite{balzano2018} for a review.
-To our knowledge, much fewer solutions exist for mixtures.
+To our knowledge, far fewer solutions exist for mixtures.
 Estimation of such models is generally based on maximum likelihood estimation via the Expectation-Maximization (EM) algorithm (\cite{mcLachlan08}).
 A preliminary attempt for an incremental MPPCA can be found in \cite{bellas2013} but it is based on heuristic approximations of the EM steps.